dojoengine/dojo/crates/benches/README.md

 ## Running with compiled `sozo`

-While during testing release version of the tool worked better, sozo can be run from source with
+While during testing release version of the tool worked better, Sozo can be run from source with

 ```bash
 cargo run -r --bin sozo -- --manifest-path crates/benches/contracts/Scarb.toml build